Products - CDs

 FAQs regarding CD:

-Q: Can I buy a copy of this CD from you instead of Guilford?
+Q: Can I buy a copy of this CD from Dr. Schwartz instead of Guilford?

-A: Yes, but….
-I can sell copies of the CD but the price is a little higher from me ($20).
-If you are one of my patients, I can provide a CD to you at this price.
+A: Yes, I can sell copies of the CD but the price is a little higher from me ($20).
+If you are one of my patients, I can provide you with a CD at this price.

 Q: Should I get this CD if I already have other relaxation CDs?

 A: Probably.
-I assume that if you are reading this, you probably are less than ideally satisfied with the relaxation procedures you already have.
-Adding this will not necessarily provide the solution but it might provide additional ideas and benefits.
+If you are reading this, you may be less than ideally satisfied with your current relaxation procedures.
+Adding this will not necessarily provide the solution but might give additional ideas and benefits.

-Q: is using relaxation CDs more or less useful than, or the same as, “live” or “face-to-face” instructions from a professional?
+Q: is using relaxation CDs more or less beneficial than, or the same as, “live” or “face-to-face” instructions from a professional?

-A: This is a debatable question with good professionals supporting various views.
+A: This is a debatable question; good professionals support various views.
 I wrote a chapter about this topic in Biofeedback: A Practitioner’s Guide (2nd Ed.).
-I am not saying here that you need to read that chapter although it is a good description of the issues.
+I am not saying that you need to read that chapter, although it describes the issues well.
 A detailed discussion is beyond the present space.
-My summary view is that a very large percentage of people can use CDs with additional instructions about their use in order to learn relaxation sufficiently to accomplish their goals of improved management of their symptoms.
-They obviously need to be well motivated, have sufficient and necessary information, and persist in their use of the CD over many weeks or months.
-That often makes more sense when considering a stepped-care approach, thus starting with less complicated and less expensive, yet credible and useful procedures, before more involved and more costly methods.
+In summary, a considerable percentage of people can use CDs with additional instructions about their use to learn relaxation sufficiently to accomplish their goals of improved management of their symptoms.
+They need to be well motivated, have sufficient and necessary information, and persist in using the CD over many weeks or months.
+That often makes more sense when considering a stepped-care approach, thus starting with less complicated and less expensive yet credible and useful procedures before more involved and costly methods.
 Having said this and having practiced from this perspective for 40 years, I also know that some persons need individual, face-to-face, hence “live” instructions in a professional’s office.

-Q: Are these relaxation procedures available electronically, such as via a linked downloadable file or on a flash drive.
+Q: Are these relaxation procedures available electronically, via a linked downloadable file, or on a flash drive?

-A: Guilford Press kindly gave permission for me to provide flash drives to my patients.
-The charge is the same as for a CD and I pay Guilford as if I had bought CDs from them.
-They allowed this at least temporarily for those patients who do not have CD players as they are fast becoming obsolete.
-My plan and hope is that electronic downloads will become available for a fee from either Guilford Press or on this website.
+A: Guilford Press kindly permitted me to provide flash drives to my patients.
+The charge is the same as for a CD, and I pay Guilford as if I had bought a CD from them.
+They allowed this at least temporarily for those patients who do not have CD players, as they are fast becoming obsolete.
+I hoped electronic downloads would become available for a fee from Guilford Press or on this website, but that never happened.